mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

      is detected to be in use, the purge stops.
 This means that the purge will stop at the oldest file that a slave is still reading.

-     NOTE: You should still take precaution not to purge files that a potential slave will need in the future.
+     **NOTE:**: You should still take precaution not to purge files that a potential slave will need in the future.
 MaxScale can only detect that a file is in active use when a slave is connected, and requesting events from it.